jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ### Installing deb package

 #### Step 1.
 Download and install .deb
+**NOTE: Flowblade now requires MLT 6.18 that is NOT availble on e.g. Ubuntu 18.04.
+The reason for this situation is the recent move to Python3.**

 **First download .deb file** for Flowblade 2.6 from <a href="https://github.com/jliljebl/flowblade/releases">here.</a>

 Double click on <b>.deb</b> file to install it.